Tips To Stay Sane On The Holidays

 stay sane on the holidays

-Do You Want To Sane On The Holidays
+A Lesson In How To Stay Sane On The Holidays

-Yes, you can stay sane on the holidays, with a little help.
-You are not alone!!
-I don’t know anyone who isn’t anxious about something this holiday season.
+However, you can stay sane on the holidays, with a little help, and by the way, I don’t know anyone who isn’t anxious about something this holiday season.
 Also, if you’re in recovery or sober, this is an especially stressful time.
-Holidays are triggering for a million reasons, so knowing you have coping tools to use when you need them should come as a relief.
+Holidays are triggering, so knowing you have coping tools to use when you need them should come as a relief.
 I pulled a few of my favorite tips from my book, 100 Tips For Growing Up, to help you stay stable and keep the peace over this complicated time.

 From having a few tricks on how to de-escalate when tensions are rising to a couple of ideas on how to cool off when you feel like you want to punch someone, take what you like, and leave the rest!
 Here’s how to stay sane on the holidays.